jtschneider/cpht-thesis-template/README.md

 # CPhT thesis: A template for a PhD dissertation at the [Institut Polytechnique de Paris (IPP)](https://www.ip-paris.fr/en)
 ### conducted at [The Centre for Theoretical Physics (CPhT)](https://www.cpht.polytechnique.fr/) of [Ecole Polytechnique](https://www.polytechnique.edu/)

-This template is written for a thesis at CPHT but can be readily adapted to a thesis from any other laboratory of Ecole Polytechnique or from any other member facility of IP Paris (ENSTA, ENSAE, Telecom Paris, Telecom Paris Sud) by exchange of Logo files in the `Source/configuration.tex`
+This template is written for a thesis at CPHT but can be readily adapted to a thesis from any other laboratory of Ecole Polytechnique or from any other member facility of IP Paris (ENSTA, ENSAE, Telecom Paris, Telecom Sud Paris) by exchange of Logo files in the `Source/configuration.tex`

 # latex-mimosis: A minimal & modern template for your thesis